 The streets were surprisingly empty.
 Weekend.
 Early.
-I thought of my friends… my real friends.
-People that love me for the person I am.
+I thought of my friend Lucia over in France shooting photographs at the Quiksilver surfing contest.
 I thought of Angelo and his pool.
 I laughed to myself as I remembered something Lance Mountain had said.
-I took phone calls from TA, Jim Howell, Jerry Valdez and Jonathan Spooner.
+I took phone calls from TA, Jim Howell, Salba and Jonathan Spooner.
 I reflected on life and all that is good in it.

 In the end, I made it home.
 I found some new things and spent the morning in an introspective way.
 Perhaps by seeing the bad in the world, I am reminded to stay positive and send good vibes out on a constant basis.
 I will not be one of those that get stuck in the stagnant pool.
 Complacent.
 I don’t own a television yet I still would refuse to believe its lies and nonsense.
 “While there’s life, there’s hope.” - Cicero